EVHaste/haste-makes-waste/_projects/2020-12-25-virtual-photography.md

 ### Series 2: Otherworlds

+Roads to nowhere; impossible landscapes; liminal spaces, and weird vibes.

 I'm particularly interested in capturing scenes from beyond the intended play area, where geography becomes surreal and abstract.

-You can really appreciate some of the hacks that go into creating those beautiful environments you're supposed to be focused on; it feels akin to studying the individual strokes of a painter.
+You can really appreciate some of the hacks that went into creating the levels you're supposed to be focused on; it feels akin to studying the individual strokes of a painter.

 <sub><sub>(Also it's funny.)